Mission: Our Mission is to connect people and things.

-I worked at DISH full-time (More than 3 years)
+I have been working at DISH full-time (More than 5 years)

 Advice to Management

 Continue to work on your people skills since in today's environment, employees are not retained by telling them to work hard and if they don't like it, leave.
 You'll end up with sub-par talent and in no way will you have the best team as you strive to.
 To be fair, I believe management has for the most part "gotten the message" and are working to improve the company's image and make it a great place to work.

 I applied online.
 The process took 2 days.
 I interviewed at DISH (Denver, CO) in April 2017.